Adult Opportunities

 Instructor

-Gregory Rajsky, ecologist and owner, True Nature Consulting
+Greg Rajsky, ecologist and owner, True Nature Consulting

 Greg Rajsky completed the Naturalist Certificate Program through The Morton Arboretum in 1996 and has been teaching courses here ever since.
-He has been engaged in restoration and management projects across Northern Illinois, southeastern Wisconsin, and, more recently, on the Ozark Plateau in Arkansas’ White River Hills ecoregion.
+He has been engaged in restoration and management projects across Northern Illinois, Southeastern Wisconsin, and, more recently, on the Ozark Plateau in Arkansas’ White River Hills ecoregion.
 He served as naturalist and educator at Severson Dells Nature Center in Rockford and as executive director of the Kettle Moraine Land Trust in Wisconsin.
 In 2013 he established True Nature Consulting to aid landowners in understanding and managing their natural areas.
 An avid field botanist, he enjoys introducing people to the charms of our native flora.

 What to Know

-Complete the self-paced e-learning modules with reading material, short videos, interactive activities, and quizzes to check your understanding.
+Complete self-paced activities, such as e-learning modules, reading material, short videos, interactive activities, and quizzes to check your understanding.
+The self-paced activities do not need to be completed in one sitting.

-The in person sessions of this program meet outdoors.
+The in-person sessions of this program meet outdoors.
 Check the forecast and dress for the weather.

-Driving directions for the in person sessions will be provided with your online class materials and by email.
+Driving directions for the in-person sessions will be provided with your online class materials and by email.

 Please bring water, a snack, and materials for taking notes outdoors.
 Sunscreen and insect repellant may be useful.